JaccoVeldscholten/LifeCycle/README.md

 # LifeCycle

+This project is created for the Windesheim HBO-ICT IOT Semester 3.
+Project contains:
+- STM32 Software for the actual device
+- Flutter Application
+- API Webhook to send data from KPN -> Server
+- Docker Toolchain for building the project

 Lifecycle is a device that helps detect a fall from a bicycle.
 As soon as a fall has been registered, a report is made via KPN's LoRa network to the Cloud.
 From here, a set person can receive a notification through the app.

 The product is developed on the STM32 Artchitecture with [RIOT OS](https://github.com/RIOT-OS/RIOT).